physrisk/website-source/articles/2012/what-can-the-bass-diffusion-model-tell-us-about-piracy.md

 organizations and public (and private?) schools.
-Due to the software adoption in schools most of kids would assumed to be taught using only the presented software, thus after graduating they might be unable to use the the other (possibly analogous) pieces of software.
+Due to the software adoption in schools most of kids would assumed to be taught using only the presented software, thus after graduating they might be unable to use the other (possibly analogous) pieces of software.
 While software adoption in governmental organizations forces adults and business to adopt same kind of software, because effective electronic communication would be only possible if both parties use the same